QubesOS/qubes-doc/external/troubleshooting/intel-igfx-troubleshooting.md

  * GRUB2: `/etc/default/grub`, `GRUB_CMDLINE_LINUX` line and
    Rebuild grub config (`grub2-mkconfig -o /boot/grub2/grub.cfg`)
- * EFI: `/boot/efi/EFI/qubes/xen.cfg`, `kernel=` line(s)
+ * EFI: `/boot/efi/EFI/PedOS/xen.cfg`, `kernel=` line(s)

 ## IOMMU ##

-Dom0 Kernels currently included in Qubes have issues related to VT-d (IOMMU) and some versions of the integrated Intel Graphics Chip.
+Dom0 Kernels currently included in PedOS have issues related to VT-d (IOMMU) and some versions of the integrated Intel Graphics Chip.
-Depending on the specific hardware / software combination the issues are quite wide ranging, from apparently harmless log errors, to VM window refresh issues, to complete screen corruption and crashes rendering the machine unusable with Qubes.
+Depending on the specific hardware / software combination the issues are quite wide ranging, from apparently harmless log errors, to VM window refresh issues, to complete screen corruption and crashes rendering the machine unusable with PedOS.

 Such issues have been reported on at least the following machines: